-The Secret World of Gases is a two-year national programme that is engaging, inspiring and involving school-age children and their families with the amazing stories and science of gases.
-The programme investigates the latest innovations, dispels myths and explores how gases will be used for a greener future.
+The Secret World of Gases was a two-year national programme that engaged, inspired and involved school-age children and their families with the amazing stories and science of gases.
+The programme investigated the latest innovations, dispels myths and explored how gases will be used for a greener future.